- Do I need to make an appointment with the Physics Director of Undergraduate Studies to get transfer credit?

 Can I take equivalent of PHYSICS 142L before PHYSICS 141L?

-Equivalent of PHYSICS 141L should be taken first.
+The equivalent of PHYSICS 141L should be taken first, as content is sequential.

 What physics courses are available in <some region> or at <some institution>?